-The Upstate SC Alliance is an economic development marketing arm for 9 counties and 6 cities in the Link Upstate Region to prospects.
+The Upstate SC Alliance is an economic development marketing arm for 10 counties and 6 cities in the Link Upstate Region to prospects.
 They also represent the region at trade shows and other events in and out of the country.
-Each year, the Upstate Workforce Board reviews the strategic plan of the Upstate SC Alliance paying special attention to the industry sectors that are targeted for recruitment to the region, which is a strategy we can expand to other Workforce Boards within the region.
+Each year, the Upstate Workforce Board reviews the strategic plan of the Upstate SC Alliance paying special attention to the industry sectors that are targeted for recruitment to the region, which is a strategy we can expand to other workforce boards within the region.
 This information is used to help shape the plan for training dollars in our area.
-The Upstate SC Alliance works very closely with the local Chambers and the Economic Development Boards in the region.
-They also provide periodic updates to the County Council members in their region.
+The Upstate SC Alliance works very closely with the local chambers and the economic development boards in the region.
+They also provide periodic updates to the county council members in their region.
 The CEO of the Upstate SC Alliance, John Lummus, has been involved with the regional sector strategies initiative.

-Ten at the Top focuses on regional activities by fostering trust and partnerships and cooperation that impacts economic vitality and quality of life.
+Ten at the Top focuses on regional activities by fostering trust and collaboration through partnerships and cooperation that impacts economic vitality and quality of life.
 Ten at the Top does this work through three primary objectives:

-- 1. Grow trust and partnerships among elected officials, business & community leaders and residents by initiating, convening and facilitating discussions around key regional issues, challenges and opportunities. - 2.
-Identify and promote collaborative efforts that enhance the Upstate's physical and social infrastructure by encouraging quality growth and supporting economic vitality, natural and cultural resources and quality of life in the region. - 3.
-Measure, analyze and report information on the needs and progress of the region on key cross-jurisdictional issues.
+1. Grow trust and partnerships among elected officials, business and community leaders and residents by initiating, convening and facilitating discussions around key regional issues, challenges and opportunities.

+- 2. Identify and promote collaborative efforts that enhance the Upstate's physical and social infrastructure by encouraging quality growth and supporting economic vitality, natural and cultural resources and quality of life in the region. - 3.
+Measure, analyze and report information on the needs and progress of the region on key crossjurisdictional issues.

-While the Upstate Workforce Board staff has had the greatest involvement with the Ten at the Top efforts, all four Workforce Boards in the region have participated in several forums and spoken at many events for Ten at the Top.
-This partnership will continue, and likely grow, as we continue our regional strategies.
+While the Upstate Workforce Board staff has had the greatest involvement with the Ten at the Top efforts, all 4 workforce boards in the region have participated in several forums and spoken at many events for Ten at the Top.
+This partnership will continue, and likely grow, as we advance our regional strategies.